 Day 12 + 13: Hotel Savegre – San Gerardo de Dota

 After the ascend of the Cerro de la Muerte (3400 masl) you will go down to San Gerardo de Dota in the beautiful Savegre valley.
 This area is covered with virgin cloudforest and belongs to the endemic rich Talamanca mountain chain.
-This is one of the best places of the world to spot the spectacular resplendent Quetzal, a highlight for many on a Costa Rica birding tours… Besides that you can encounter many (near-)endemics like Collared Redstart, Spangled-cheeked Tanager, Sulphur-winged Parakeet and Yellow-thighed Finch.
+This is one of the best places of the world to spot the spectacular resplendent Quetzal, a highlight for many on a Costa Rica birding tours… Besides that you can encounter many (near-)endemics like Collared Redstart, Spangled-cheeked Tanager, Sulphur-winged Parakeet and Yellow-thighed Brush-Finch.
 Hotel Savegre is a beautiful hotel at the edge of the cloudforest and the scenic Savegre river.
 It is the ideal starting point from where to explore the abundant avifauna of the area.
-On day 13 you will have a private guided birdtour with a local birdguide in San Gerardo de Dota in search of the Quetzal and other local specialties.
+On day 13 you will have a private guided birdtour with a local birdguide in San Gerardo de Dota in search of the Quetzal and other highland specialties.